Dizbdeedee/gmdebug/README.md

 Can be run as a vscode extension or as a standalone server.

-Aims to make debugging your gmod addon easier
+Linux only

+Currently this debugger is not fully reliable, please report any issues you run into

 ## Features

-- Windows and linux support
 - Conditional breakpoints targeting functions and lines
 - Stepping
 - Evaluation
 - Support for debugging gmod clients and servers simultaneously as seperate threads (must be on same computer)
-- Catches most exceptions
+- Limited support for exceptions (only exceptions that can be caught by lua).
-- Runs as 100% lua on your server
+- Runs as 100% lua on your server, no c++ modules required.
-- Copies your addon files on run, no need to be developing in your addons folder all the time
+- Aims to keep performance impacts low when running

 ## Future plans

 If I can get this project in a stable state, here are the current features that are being considered for future updates

 - Gma support (currently untested)
-- Auto download of specified addons
+- Windows support
 - Data breakpoints (need to investigate further)
 - Autocompletion in debug console
-- TCP Socket support (again)
+- TCP Socket support
 - Stepping granuility
 - Goto support (?)
 - Releasing on the vscode extension marketplace